5 Ways to Customize Altium Designer for Better Efficiency

 It is often useful to map the shortcut keys of the editor to features which may be more intuitive to the individual.
 Each feature of the PCB editor which can be assigned to a shortcut key is available on the drop-down menu.

 The menu bar items may also be customized in the Altium Designer environment.
 Opening the Customizing PCB Editor allows dragging and dropping menu bar items from one menu to another or removing them altogether.

 3: Toolbar Icons

-The toolbar icons in the Altium environment are a quick way of accessing commonly used features of the tool and may also be customized.
+The toolbar icons in the Altium Designer environment are a quick way of accessing commonly used features of the electronic design automation (EDA) tools and may also be customized.
 The toolbar graphic, as well as the function evoked through the icon, is available for editing.

 4: Dropdown Menus

-Custom drop-down menus can also be added to the Altium Environment.
+Custom drop-down menus can also be added to the Altium Designer environment.
 Various items may be dragged onto this new drop down menu such as component placements and the schematic editor from the Libraries Panel and other toolbar menu items.

 5: New Toolbars

 The toolbars in Altium Designer are groupings of iconic command buttons and drop down menus that can be rearranged as you see fit.
 Once a new blank toolbar has been created, drop-down menus, icon menu commands, and other objects may be added by simply dragging items to the blank toolbar.